Jan. 14, 2019.

 - Mail a check to Cedar Lane UU.
 Designate “Sanctuary Support” on the memo line.
 Mail to: Cedar Lane Unitarian Universalist Church, Attn: Olivia James, Office Manager, 9601 Cedar Lane, Bethesda, MD 20814.

 In terms of volunteer support, Cedar Lane UU has reached out to other congregations in Montgomery County to pitch in.
 When they need to reach out for volunteers beyond those borders, UUCF will make our congregants aware of how they can help.

-*Mary Lareau is the volunteer leader of the Northern Virginia cluster of the DMV Sanctuary Congregation Network and has worked closely with Rosa’s sanctuary team.
-Mary is also UUCF’s director of communications and has been a UUCF member for 17 years.
+*Mary Lareau is the volunteer leader of the Northern Virginia cluster of the Congregation Action Network and has worked closely with Rosa’s sanctuary team.
+Mary is also UUCF’s director of communications and has been a UUCF member since 2002.